Jean-François Sablet

 Jean-François Sablet (23 November 1745 – 24 February 1819) was a French painter; part of a family of artists of Swiss origin.

 Biography

 Jean-François Sablet was born in Morges.
 He studied with his father, the painter and picture dealer Jacob Sablet (1720–1798), before moving to Paris in 1772.
 There, he and his younger brother Jacques-Henri Sablet (1749–1803) both studied at the Académie royale de peinture et de sculpture as pupils of Joseph-Marie Vien.
-Jean-François studied at the Académie in 1768–1773 and Jacques-Henri in 1772–1775.
+Jean-François studied at the Académie from 1768 to 1773 and Jacques-Henri from 1772 to 1775.
 Although their careers did not follow a similar course, the attribution of their works has frequently been confused.